The requirements for the French entrepreneur visa (also known as the profession liberale visa) are that you are able to:

 - pay yourself the equivalent of the minimum legal wage in France for a full-time worker.
 This equates to around £1,539.42 per month or £18,473.04 per year (see the French Office for National Statistics (Insee) for the latest statistics;

 - provide documents proving your ability to carry out your planned business activity (i.e. degrees/diplomas, professional qualifications, employment certificates, etc.).
-You can check out an example business plan for this visa route on my course;

 - provide a criminal record certificate from your home country;